peteroupc/peteroupc.github.io/exporand.md

 1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1?
 2. Are there constructions for PSRNs other than for cases given earlier in this document?
 3. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
 However, as explained in "[**Arithmetic**](#Arithmetic)", the result of the operation is an interval that bounds a random number that is _not_ always uniformly distributed in that interval.
-For example, in the case of addition this distribution is triangular with a peak in the middle.
-What are the exact distributions of this kind for other interval arithmetic operations, such as multiplication, division, etc.?
+For example, in the case of addition this distribution is triangular with a peak in the middle, and in the case of multiplication this distribution resembles a trapezoid.
+What are the exact distributions of this kind for other interval arithmetic operations, such as division?

 <a id=Acknowledgments></a>
 ## Acknowledgments